Sunday, October 31, 2010

 For more, see the story “Christian schools lose appeal bid in UC case” from the San Francisco Chronicle.

 Simple solution: Don't apply to UC.
-Go to Christian colleges like Wheaton, or if you believe in evolution, go to Calvin College.
+Go to Christian colleges like Wheaton, or if you embrace all theories of evolution, go to Calvin College.

 Sunday, October 24, 2010